ryankenney/TrivialMarkdownViewer/README.md

 </div></html>
 ```

-There is a full example of this approach here under "demo-pure-markdown" of this repo.
+There is a full example of this approach [here](http://ryankenney.github.io/TrivialMarkdownViewer/demo-local-filesystem/README.md.html).